-MAT 151a Statistics I Lab 0 2 0 1 Prerequisites: MAT 080, MAT 090, MAT 095, MAT 120, MAT
+MAT 151a Statistics I Lab

+Prerequisites: A grade of "C" or better in MAT 080, MAT 090, MAT 095, MAT 120, MAT 121, MAT 161, MAT

-121, MAT 161, MAT 171, or MAT 175
+171, or MAT 175

 This course is a laboratory for MAT 151.
 Emphasis is placed on experiences that enhance the materials presented in the class.
 Upon completion, students should be able to solve problems, apply critical thinking, work in teams, and communicate effectively.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.